Frequently Asked Questions

 It varies from airline to airline.
-All of the regional airlines we partner with do not require a college degree.
+None of our partner regional airlines require a college degree.
 However, a few of the majors do.
-Additionally, many international airlines do not require a degree.
+Internationally, many airlines do not require a college degree.

 If there is a specific airline you want to work for you may want to research their hiring requirements.

-The sooner you get 1,500 hours the sooner you get to the airlines.
+The sooner you get 1,500 hours, the sooner you get to the airlines.
 And the sooner you get to the airlines the higher your seniority.
-This can have a significant impact on your career as you advance from First Officer to Captain and as you move from a regional airline to a major one.
+This can have a significant impact on your career as you advance from First Officer to Captain and as you move from a regional airline to one of the Majors.

-Once you begin working for a regional airline you may want to obtain a 4-year degree if the major airline you want to work for requires it.
-This way you are building seniority and hours at the regional airlines while earning the degree.
+Once you begin working for a regional airline, you may want to obtain a 4-year degree.
+This way you are building seniority and experience at the regional airlines while earning a degree.